The Swype Smartphone Keyboard Is Dead - Slashdot

 I remember that behaviour.
 It irked me too since it meant if it got the word wrong that you had to manually cursor back or tap on the wrong word before you could select a different one.
 I just checked and it's different now.
 Normally the cursor is left directly after the last word you type.
 It does leave a space, interestingly, if you correct a word, when it erases and rewrites the word it then leaves a space.
 IF you have to correct the final word in a sentence then you'll need to backspace to put in a

+I have switched from Swiftkey to Swype because Swiftkey was slow even on a reasonably modern hardware (Xperia Z5) and had worse multilanguage support.

+Did you switch to anything good?
+I love Swiftkey, but I hate the fact that I'm now using Microsoft software on my phone.
+I want to jump ship before they start making changes in their interest.
+My friend recommended the Google gboard, but that almost seems like swapping one evil for another.
+Is there a Freer Android keyboard that has good predictions like Swiftkey?

-Proprietary software is not sustainable (Score:1)
+Proprietary software is not sustainable (Score:3, Insightful)

 Proprietary software is not sustainable, because it's shut down for simple reasons like "it doesn't fit our business direction any longer" or "it's not making money" that would be irrelevant to an Open Source project.

 Unfortunately it could be difficult to persuade Nuance to Open Source this, as they're concerned with holding their intellectual property close and probably would not want to take the expense to separate out Dragon and anything else they want to keep.
-And they probably don't want to have their
+And they probably don't want to have their patent claims practiced in Open Source.

+The bottom line here is that functions not unlike their swiping keyboard are built into other keyboards, including Google's, and there is Open Source speech recognition now, so maybe nobody needs this.
+But if enough people do, it would make a good Open Source project.

 Re: (Score:3)